mozsearch/mozsearch/README.md

 # Make a new index directory.
 mkdir ~/mozilla-index

-# This step will download copies of the Mozilla code and blame information, so it may be slow.
+# This step will download copies of the Mozilla code and blame information,
+# along with the latest taskcluster artifacts, so it may be slow.
 /vagrant/infrastructure/indexer-setup.sh ~/mozilla-config config.json ~/mozilla-index

-# This step involves compiling Gecko and indexing a lot of code, so it will be slow!
+# This step involves unpacking the taskcluster artifacts, and indexing a lot of
+# code, so it will be slow!
 /vagrant/infrastructure/indexer-run.sh ~/mozilla-config ~/mozilla-index
 ```